-Touchstone® data files consist of an 'option line' followed by one or more sets of network parameters, where each set of data is taken at a specific frequency.
+Touchstone® data files consist of an 'option line' followed by network parameters taken at specific frequencies.
 The option line specifies (among other things) the kind of n-port parameters the file contains (S-parameter, Z-parameter, etc.) and the format of the data values (magnitude-phase, real-imaginary, etc.).
-Data sets are arranged into one or more 'data lines', where the first line of n-port parameters is preceded by the frequency at which the data was taken or derived.
-For each frequency, data for a 1-port or 2-port network are contained on a single data line while data for 3-port and above networks are arranged in a matrix row-wise order.
+Data is arranged into groups of n-port parameters preceded by the frequency at which the data was taken or derived.
+For each frequency, data for a 1-port or 2-port network is contained on a single data line while data for 3-port and above networks is arranged in a matrix row-wise order.
 The Touchstone® format supports matrices of unlimited size.

 Version 2.0 files add to the above a [Version] keyword and data, a [Number of Ports] keyword and data and an optional [Reference] keyword and data.
 The [Number of Ports] keyword and data specify the number of ports represented by data in the file.
-The [Reference] keyword and data provide the reference impedances for each port, using the same order as the port data sets.
+The [Reference] keyword and data provide the reference impedances for each port, using the same order as the port data itself.